 What happens to the Loan if I close my company?

-Close an Insolvent Limited Company With a Bounce Back Loan
+Close Insolvent Limited Company with a Bounce Back Loan

 As the director of an insolvent company, you need to take decisive action the moment you recognise your company’s position.
 Failure to put the interests of creditors first in insolvency (as opposed to shareholders) could place you at risk of wrongful trading or fraudulent trading charges.